-4.1.
-We will use direct teaching during designated personal development days.

-4.2.
-PSHE will be taught during personal development days, delivered by teachers and other staff, with supplementary information delivered through form time activities and assemblies.

-4.3.
-We will ensure cross-curricular learning through discussion between subjects in particular in R.E. and science.
+- 4.1.
+We will use direct teaching during designated personal development days. - 4.2.
+PSHE will be taught during personal development days, delivered by teachers and other staff, with supplementary information delivered through form time activities and assemblies. - 4.3.
+Pupils at Key Stage 3 have an additional weekly Personal Development lesson, supporting and allowing enhanced coverage of PSHE topics, delivered and assessed by classroom teachers. - 4.4.
+We will ensure cross-curricular learning through discussion between subjects in particular in R.E. and science, and will make clear the links between Personal Development and GCSE subjects such as Health and Social care where relevant. - 4.5.

-4.4.
 There is an element of PSHE in pastoral care and we will ensure that PSHE and pastoral care teams work together to ensure that students feel comfortable indicating that they may be vulnerable and at risk.